 Automatic DRC Repair (ADR)

-IC Validator’s seamless integration with IC Compiler enables an innovative layout auto-correction interface, which identifies DRC violations — including DPT decomposition violations — and initiates automatic repairs.
-The corrections are applied by IC Compiler to alleviate DRC and DPT errors, and then validated within IC Validator.
-In-Design integration makes it possible to maintain hotspot-free designs throughout implementation, further eliminating iterations with downstream analysis tools.
-ADR’s tight find-and-repair loop enables rapid discovery and repair of errors, minimizing designer intervention and speeding time to tapeout.
-(See Figure 2)
+IC Validator’s seamless integration with IC Compiler II enables an innovative layout auto-correction interface, which identifies DRC violations, including DPT decomposition violations and initiates automatic repairs.
+The corrections are applied by IC Compiler II to alleviate DRC and DPT errors, and then validated within IC Validator.
+In Design integration makes it possible to maintain hotspot-free designs throughout implementation, further eliminating iterations with downstream analysis tools.
+ADR’s tight find-and repair loop enables rapid discovery and repair of errors, minimizing designer intervention and speeding time to tapeout.
+(See Figure 2).

-Figure 2: IC Compiler GUI showing IC Validator-enabled signoff DRC commands
+Figure 2: IC Compiler II GUI showing IC Validator-enabled signoff DRC command

 Incremental Layer-based, Rule-based and Area-based Verification